weiyanminoo/tp/docs/UserGuide.md

 <box type="important" seamless icon=":question:">

-"What is the home folder is and where do I copy the file?"
+"What is the home folder and where do I copy the file?"

 </box>